 Olive Oil has been used in skin care for centuries with good reason.
 It contains squalene, which offers anti-oxidants, anti-aging properties, and hydrates the skin.

-A couple other things us DIY’ers like to add in…
+A couple of other things us DIY’ers like to add in…

 The Recipe: DIY Natural Pre-Shave Oil

 - 2.5–3 fl oz Castor Oil (find 100% pure Castor Oil here)